-Our system uses a true “Server-to-server” ringless voicemail delivery method.
-This means we manage relationships with the telcos and use carrier level voicemail access lines.
-Dialing into those lines, we then use our server to transmit the ringless voicemail message directly to the cell phone – without the need to ever make the phone ring.
+Our partners use a true “Server-to-server” ringless voicemail delivery method.
+This means they manage relationships with the telcos and use carrier level voicemail access lines.
+Dialing into those lines, they then use their server to transmit the ringless voicemail message directly to the cell phone – without the need to ever make the phone ring.

-Second, and more important from a sales & marketing point of view, this method is only able to get into 40% of target lead mailboxes.
-That means 6 out of 10 of your clients won’t even receive your ringless voicemail message…..With a truly compliant system like ours, expect up to 80% delivery!
+Why is this better you ask?
+The “Call-Collision” method is only able to get into 40% of target lead mailboxes.
+That means 6 out of 10 of your clients won’t even receive your ringless voicemail message…..With a truly compliant system like our partners use, expect up to 80% delivery!

 What Are Ghost Taps?